pwhelan/datachore/README.md

 }
 ```

 It is preferable to use a specific version, ie: 0.1.0 over dev-master.
+Minor
+versions will contain major changes, at least under the hood, until version 1.0.0.

 2. Run `composer install`.

+This pulls in a local copy of datachore into the vendor sub directory for you.

 3. Include Composer's autoload file.